Trevor Glen Trevillian

 A few months earlier Commonwealth Gazette No. 98 of 5 June 1947, on page 1505 recorded that Trevor was promoted (albeit at slightly lower salary) from a Clerk in the Department of Trade and Customs to the newly created position of Cadet Draftsman (Cartographic), in the National Mapping Section of the Property and Survey Branch, Department of the Interior, Canberra.

 In 1947, the National Mapping Section had been established within the Property and Survey Branch of the Department of Interior and existing staff were transferred to the new Section.

 For the 1950 field survey season, Trevor as a Cadet Draftsman (Cartographic) along with Graham Stanton Gus Murray (1922-2005) as a Driver (Survey) formed a Laplace observing party under Dimitrius Jim Fominas (1914-1984) then a Geodetic Survey Computer.
-Lithuanian-born Jim held a master's degree in engineering from Brno University, Czechoslovakia (in March 1966, the Division of National Mapping reclassified the position of Geodetic Survey Computer in the Geodetic Survey Branch to Surveyor Class 1.
+Russian-born Jim was then a Lithuanian national who held a master's degree in engineering from Brno University, Czechoslovakia (in March 1966, the Division of National Mapping reclassified the position of Geodetic Survey Computer in the Geodetic Survey Branch to Surveyor Class 1.
 The salary was changed with the reclassification from the range £1,692-£1,940 to the range £1,360-£2,646 (Commonwealth of Australia, 1966)).
 The three man party travelled up the Stuart Highway undertaking Laplace observations with a Wild T4 theodolite at selected locations.
 These Laplace observations are believed to be the first such observations undertaken by National Mapping.